-The vertical window size represents the depth taken into account for the calculation of the attribute centered on the horizon.
+The vertical window size represents the number of samples taken into account for the calculation of the attribute, centred on the horizon.
 For instance, if the user takes a vertical window size of 7 samples, this means PaleoScan will take into account 3 samples above the horizon, 1 sample along the horizon and 3 samples below the horizon.
 The size of one sample corresponds to the vertical resolution of the volume.

-The type of input volumes on which the different attributes can be calculated can be identified through the icon.
+The type of input volumes on which the different attributes can be calculated can be identified thanks to the icons.

 III.
 Why can’t I have access to all the 3D attributes when generating a Real-time attribute in the properties panel of a 2D display?

-Real-time attributes are calculated along the plan of the displayed section, therefore only 2D attributes can be generated.
-An attribute based on 3D computations would be too heavy to display that way.
+Real-time attributes are calculated along the plan of the displayed section, therefore, only 2D attributes can be generated.
+An attribute based on 3D computations would be too computationally expensive to display that way.